 In the late 19th century, the control of this region was gradually transferred to the British Empire, besides a small coastal strip that stayed in the ownership of the Sultan of Zanzibar until Kenyan Independence in 1963.
 The mediation of the British Empire was apparently to battle the Arab slave trade of which Zanzibar had turned into a central part.

-British Imperialism In Kenya: When Did Britain Take Over Kenya?
+2).
+British Imperialism In Kenya: Britain Takes Over Kenya

 The large-scale involvement of Britain in Kenya was part of the scramble for Africa, a period of forceful European imperial extension that started toward the finish of the 19th century and lasted until the beginning of the First World War.
 Driven by a craving for imperial prestige and resources, European countries raced to colonize as much African area as could reasonably be possible.